InnoFang/Android-Code-Demos/ProcessingDemo/README.md

 # ProcessingDemo

-Using Android Studio to build Processing on Android.
+Using Android Studio to build Processing on Android device.

 [Download ProcessingDemo apk](https://github.com/InnoFang/Android-Code-Demos/blob/master/ProcessingDemo/apk/ProcessingDemo.apk?raw=true)

-If you want to build Processing on Android by using Android Studio, you must add [android-core.jar](https://github.com/InnoFang/Android-Code-Demos/blob/master/ProcessingDemo/app/libs/android-core.jar?raw=true) to your project gradle after the project has been created first.
+If you want to build Processing on Android device by using Android Studio, you must add [android-core.jar](https://github.com/InnoFang/Android-Code-Demos/blob/master/ProcessingDemo/app/libs/android-core.jar?raw=true) to your project gradle after the project has been created first.

 # Reference